 Failure is key!

 Indeed, increases in MPS at 30% 1-RM can have comparable results to 90% 1-RM BUT only when exercise is performed to failure.
-This has to be stressed- if workload is the same but the 30% group does not go to failure, they do not get the results.
+This has to be stressed- if the workload is the same but the 30% group does not go to failure, they do not get the results.

 In essence, this means that increasing the volume of work at a lower intensity can overcome and even surpass the blunted MPS response of low-intensity exercise, but only if failure is attained.

 Eccentric vs Concentric Contractions and MPS

 Muscles go through 2 types of contractions.
 Eccentric contractions are when the muscles lengthen and resist force; concentric contractions are when the muscle contracts and shortens.

 In a bicep curl, bringing the weight up to you is the concentric contraction and lowering it back down is eccentric.